mage-ai/mage-ai/README.md

 Add features and instantly improve the experience for everyone.

 Check out the <b>[contributing guide](https://docs.mage.ai/community/contributing)</b>
-to setup your development environment and start building.
+to set up your development environment and start building.

 <br />